Refined Analysis of Federated Averaging and Federated Richardson-Romberg: Technical Lemma on Matrix Products

 For any probability measure $\rho$ on $\brset{d}$ and $t \in \nsets$, $\rho \kappa^t$ is the distribution of the iterates $\param[t]$ of \FedAvg when started from $\param[0] \sim \rho$.
-We now show that the iterates of \FedAvg converge to a unique stationary distribution, giving the counterpart of \Cref{prop:convergence-fedavg-to-point} to the stochastic regime. \begin{restatable}[Bias of \FedAvgwDG]{proposition}{convstatdistfedavg} Assume \Cref{assum:local_functions} and let $\step \le 1/(2\explip)$.
+We now show that the iterates of \FedAvg converge to a unique stationary distribution, giving the counterpart of \Cref{prop:convergence-fedavg-to-point} to the stochastic regime. \begin{restatable}[Convergence of \FedAvg]{proposition}{convstatdistfedavg} Assume \Cref{assum:local_functions} and let $\step \le 1/\explip$.
 Then the iterates of \FedAvg converge to a unique stationary distribution $\statdist{\step,\nlupdates}$, admitting a finite second moment.
 Furthermore, for any initial distribution $\rho$ and $t \in \nsets$,

 \end{restatable} The proof is postponed to~\Cref{sec:proof-stat-dist}. \Cref{prop:conv-stat-dist} shows that the Markov kernel $\kappa$ is geometrically ergodic in $2$-Wasserstein distance.
-Moreover, the distribution of $\param[t]$ converges to the limiting distribution $\statdist{\step, \nlupdates}$ at a linear rate $(1 - \mu/(2\explip))$, for a step size of $1/(2L)$, with the exponent given by the number of \textit{effective} steps $\nlupdates \times t$.
-As in the deterministic algorithm, taking a larger number of local steps $\nlupdates$ speeds up the convergence, but will incur additional bias.
+Moreover, the distribution of $\param[t]$ converges to the limiting distribution $\statdist{\step, \nlupdates}$ at a linear rate $(1 - \step\mu)$, for a step size $\step$, with the exponent given by the number of \textit{effective} steps $\nlupdates \times t$.
+As with the deterministic algorithm, a larger number of local steps $\nlupdates$ speeds up the convergence, but leads to additional bias.